 Future Museum exceeds the classical principle of the institution that strives to create its own perspective on society; the perspective that confirms our everyday lives and political systems and keeps people asleep under a blanket of perceived powerlessness, wrapped in the false dreams of lives lived through other peoples’ eyes in media and the movies.

-Future Museum endorses artists to create active dialogue and new work.** Through the open call we are gathering applications on a yearly basis.
+Future Museum endorses artists to create active dialogue and new work.** Through open calls or curatorial selections, we formulate concepts and offer artists the chance to present their work on a yearly basis.
 Future Museum is a project backing mobility in Romania, a country that is significantly decentralized.

 * “At the museum there are the plans of the new city […] The director is showing us more buildings.
 This one will be the Palace of Soviets, this one will be the museum – the eternal museum.
 Capa says that the museum is the church of the soviets.”
 A Russian Journal by John Steinbeck, Robert Capa (Photographer); published by Penguin Classics (2011), first published 1948.